isabellavecchi/Optimization_and_Simulation-UFU/README.md

-# Otimiza-o-Simula-o-UFU
+# Otimização & Simulação - UFU
-classes of optimization and simulation at Federal University of Uberlandia
+classes of optimization and simulation - Federal University of Uberlandia